 Developed in partnership with six historically Black colleges and universities (HBCUs), its collaborators include North Carolina Central, Howard and Tougaloo, as well as six African American history museums, including the Smithsonian’s National Museum of African American History and Culture, and the civil rights museums in Memphis, Birmingham and Jackson.

-Each toolkit focuses on one of 6 themes, from Freedom Teaching, Art and Culture, Women and Gender, and Black Power, to the Organizing Tradition.
+Each toolkit focuses on one of six themes, from Freedom Teaching, Art and Culture, Women and Gender, and Black Power, to the Organizing Tradition.
 All highlight firsthand accounts from SNCC organizers and the community members they worked alongside.